quiet-rain-ky/rain-interface-tools/en/README.md

         }
     }
 }
-const configObj = importsConfigObj(userConfigs); // importsConfigObj() supports passing in a separate modular interface configuration object instead of an array of multiple modular interface configuration objects.
+const configObj = importsConfigObj(independentModuleObj); // importsConfigObj() supports passing in a separate modular interface configuration object instead of an array of multiple modular interface configuration objects.
 Note: One or more modular interface configuration objects can be imported to the following userConfig configuration only after being processed by the importsConfigObj function

 let independentObj = {
     one: {